 Children are offered a healthy and nutritious breakfast each morning.
 This helps to promote a good start to the school day by eating well and it also helps children to develop their social skills.
-Fruit juice, milk, fruit and Cornflakes, Shreddies and Rice Krispies are on offer.
+Toast, fruit juice, milk, Shreddies and Rice Krispies are on offer.
 Bagels are an alternative to toast with crumpets on special occasions eg Christmas or end of year.
 Sugary toppings or jams are not used.